ianstormtaylor/slate/Contributing.md

 ## Submitting Pull Requests

 All pull requests are super welcomed and greatly appreciated!
-Easy issues are marked with an [`easy-one`](https://github.com/ianstormtaylor/slate/issues?q=is%3Aopen+is%3Aissue+label%3Aeasy-one) label if you're looking for a simple place to get familiar with the code base.
+Issues in need of a solution are marked with a [`♥ help please`](https://github.com/ianstormtaylor/slate/issues?q=is%3Aissue+is%3Aopen+label%3A%22%E2%99%A5+help+please%22) label if you're looking for somewhere to start.

 Please include tests and docs with every pull request!

 ## Running Examples

-Check out the [Examples readme](./examples) to see how to get the examples running locally!
+Check out the [Examples readme](https://github.com/ianstormtaylor/slate/blob/master/examples/Readme.md) to see how to get the examples running locally!

 ## Running Tests

 To run the tests, you need to have the Slate repository cloned to your computer.
-After that, you need to `cd` into the directory where you cloned it, and install the dependencies with `yarn` and bootstrap the monorepo:
+After that, you need to `cd` into the directory where you cloned it, and install the dependencies with `yarn` and build the monorepo:

 ```
 yarn install
-yarn bootstrap
+yarn build
 ```

 Then run the tests with: